LucaMarzialetti/Crawler_BGPStream/README.md

 After fetching new data, the user can update the current cache by pressing "*Update from BGPStream.com*".
  The crawler will start checking, event by event, applying the following procedure

-* the *detail*" page of the event is collected
+* the "*detail*" page of the event is collected
 * if the page contains at least the minimum requirements of information needed, it will be processed, otherwise the event is discarded.
 * the minimum requirements needed are
-  * The "leaked IP prefix" or the AS number of involved AS in the issue.
+  * The "*leaked IP prefix*" or the AS number of involved AS in the issue.
   * The start time of the event.
 * Optionally, if no end time field is found, the end time is set equals to the start time.
 * The start time will be decremented of -1 Day.